Alkaabi907/my-project/README.md

 ## Description :
 **Hk memory game testing user memory by trying to search for pairs of emoji  if both cads have same emoji and so on until he find all 16 cards total**

-**If the user clicks at any cards the will give him one second delay so user could recognize which emojis does shows so he could find same emoji as possible**
+**If the user clicks at any cards the will give him one second delay so user could recognize which emojis does shows so he could find same emoji as possible i have add more features likes added timer and 3 buttons that represent 3 levels for more challanges to compelete the game**

 #  Memory Card Game